DataBiosphere/azul/README.md

 The runner is the container that performs the builds.
 The instance is configured to automatically start that container.
 The primary configuration for the runner is in `/mnt/gitlab/runner/config/config.toml`.
-There is one catch, on a fresh EBS volume that just been initialized, this file is missing so the container starts but doesn't advertise itself to Gitlab.
+There is one catch, on a fresh EBS volume that just been initialized, this file is missing, so the container starts but doesn't advertise itself to Gitlab.
 The easiest way to create the file is to kill the `gitlab-runner` container and the run it manually using the `docker run` command from the instance user data in